Flash Pyrolysis Platform™

 During the course of the FVP applications, the system is kept under vacuum, while the starting material is introduced mostly in a micronized solid state.
 Due to the applied conditions (high temperature and vacuum) the FVP applications facilitate the occurrence of mostly unimolecular reactions where the materials (in gas phase) pass through the reactor in milliseconds.

 In FVP mode, the starting material is distilled through the furnace in a quartz reactor tube, while it is exposed to pyrolytic conditions in the furnace under vacuum.
-The precursor sublimates through the system by a preheater mounted onto the furnace, and the products are then condensed by cold traps afterwards.
+The intermediate sublimates through the system by a preheater mounted onto the furnace, and the products are then condensed by cold traps.

-Apart from the fact that the vacuum may avoid adverse chemical reactions, it may also decrease the boiling point of the precursors in the preheater, helping the starting material to be sublimated through the system too.
+Apart from the fact that the vacuum may avoid adverse chemical reactions, it may also decrease the boiling point of the precursors in the preheater, helping the starting material to be sublimated through the system.

 Continuous Liquid Spray Vaporization (CLSV)